Give dementia and Alzheimer’s patients the power of self-soothing with knitted Twiddle Muffs

 3. Decorate and finish: Attach beads, flowers, zippers, loops, or anything else people can fiddle with.
 Make sure they are attached firmly so they cannot easily be pulled off.
 Neatly sew sides together with purl side facing you.
 Turn work inside out and push the band inside the body.
 Neatly sew together the two ends.

-When you have finished your Twiddle Muff, you can send it to Brett at this address:
+If you live in southern New Jersey, you can send your completed Twiddle Muff(s) to Brett at this address:

 22 Cochise Circle